Oatmeal Rose Flummery for Imbolc

 Read More

-Lavender & Rosemary Mascarpone Cake
+Lavender & Rosemary Imbolc Cake

-There is nothing like cake to celebrate a special occasion and Imbolc (on February 1st) is no exception.
-And I think this “naked” sponge cake would be a wonderful addition to any Imbolc Feast!
-It’s kept gorgeously moist with brushings of lavender and rosemary syrup (between cake layers) but the slight tang of the Mascarpone […]
+There is nothing like cake to celebrate a special occasion, and Imbolc is no exception.
+I think this round golden sponge cake is a wonderful addition to any Imbolc Feast -also known as Brigid’s Feast of Fire.
+It’s kept gorgeously moist with brushings of lavender and rosemary syrup (between cake layers), but the slight tang […]

 Read More